ahoorab/cdk-iac/README.md

 As it stands I can see potential problems with multi region, especially for services that don't have the concept of different regions, e.g IAM. so I may need to add a Region flag that adds a region to the unique Id in the future.
-An example of this would be if you want to deploy a Wordpress application into two different regions as it stands you couldn't as the script would try and create IAM resources will the same name twice e.g dev-wordpress.
-By adding the ability to include the region this might become dev-eu-west-1-wordpress.
+An example of this would be if you wanted to deploy a Wordpress application into two different regions, as it stands you couldn't as the script would try and create IAM resources will the same name twice e.g **dev-wordpress**.
+By adding the ability to include the region this might become **dev-eu-west-1-wordpress**, which gets around this issue.

 ### Profiles
-You define a DTAP when you call the cdk-iac.sh file, this is currently used to read the appropriate DTAP properties from the resources directory, and form part of the unique id.
+You define a DTAP when you call the **cdk-iac.sh** file, this is currently used to read the appropriate DTAP properties from the resources directory, and form part of the unique id.
 The command uses whatever API keys are configured as [default] in the .aws/credentials file.
 To use a set of credentials that have been defined as a profile in your credentials file the you can use the -p